-Improve connectivity Develop ar and movement, and provide transport choices an and public community, including walking trails and bike paths

-Develop an Integrated Transport Strategy to improve transport choices and make walking, cycling and public transport easy, safe and accessible A Draft Integrated Transport Strategy (ITS) has now been developed and endorsed by Council for consultation.
+Four-year Initiatives What we planned for 2021-2022 Comments Status Improve connectivity and movement, and provide transport choices to the community, including walking trails and bike paths Develop an Integrated Transport Strategy to improve transport choices and make walking, cycling and public transport easy, safe and accessible A Draft Integrated Transport Strategy (ITS) has now been developed and endorsed by Council for consultation.
 The final strategy expected to be adopted by Council at its October meeting following feedback from the community.
 The ITS provides a comprehensive look at transport in Frankston including active transport, public transport, sustainable transport and what the community would like to see into the future.
 Review Council's Bicycle Strategy and develop a Cycle Improvement Plan to encourage and facilitate transport choice Base information for existing bicycle facilities and network in the municipality has been compiled.
-The Integrated Transport Strategy is now in draft format for final community consultation and so development of the bicycle strategy can follow on in detail.
+The Integrated Transport Strategy is now in draft format for final community consultation and so development of the bicycle strategy car follow on in detail.
 Advocate to the State Government for improvements to bus and rail public transport services Council has advocated to State government for accessibility and facility improvements to Kananook Railway Station, seeking disability lifts and a public toilet at the station.
-Advocacy has also resulted in construction of bus shelters at a number of locations across Frankston.

-Develop open space walking and cycling connections

-Key priority open space connections have been completed including South Gateway Reserve, Langwarrin and George Pentland Botanic Gardens new primary path.
-Work is progressing to deliver Witternberg Reserve shared use path connection to the Peninsula Link Trail in the 2022-2023 financial year.
+Advocacy has also resulted in construction of bus shelters as a number of locations across Frankston.
+Develop open space walking and cycling connections Key priority open space connections have been completed including South Gateway Reserve, Langwarrin and George Pentland Botanic Gardens new primary path.
+Work is progressing to deliver Witternberg Reserve shared use path connection to the Peninsula Link Trail in the 2022-2023 financial year. ⊘